High-mass star formation in Orion possibly triggered by cloud-cloud collision III, NGC2068 and NGC2071: Introduction

-Subsequently, formation of a single O--type star was found to be triggered by cloud--cloud collision in other places; e.g., M20, RCW120, N159W and N159E (Torii et al. 2011; Torii et al. 2015; Fukui et al. 2015; Saigo et al. 2017; the papers in this special issue); these show a variety of velocity separation from 2 km s$^{-1}$ to 20 km s$^{-1}$ , in particular, in the latter two cases the velocity separation in projection is only a few km s$^{-1}$ .
-It is shown that the two colliding clouds physically merge with each other by collision and are often observed as a single cloud in particular if one of the clouds is dominant in column density.
-This possibility, two-colliding clouds which are apparently single-peaked, is illustrated by synthetic observations of colliding clouds by Fukui et al. (2017b) based on numerical simulations by Takahira et al. (2014).
-Such two clouds may not be separable in observed velocity, even when supersonic cloud--cloud collision is taking place.
-Since the supersonic collision can influence significantly cloud physical states and star formation via shock compression (Inoue and Fukui 2013), a careful investigation of cloud kinematics is required in order to capture collision signatures and to gain an insight into the collision physics.
+Subsequently, formation of a single O-type star was found to be triggered by CCC in other systems; e.g., M20, RCW120, N159W and N159E (Torii et al. 2011; Torii et al. 2015; Fukui et al. 2015; Saigo et al. 2017).
+These cases show a variety of velocity separation from 2 to 20 km s$^{-1}$, and in the latter two cases the velocity separation in projection is only a few km s$^{-1}$.
+These authors have shown that the two colliding clouds physically merge with each other by collision and are often observed as a single cloud, particularly if one of the clouds is dominant in column density.
+This possibility, of a colliding cloud pair that is apparently single peaked, is illustrated by synthetic observations of colliding clouds by Fukui et al. (2018b) based on numerical simulations by Takahira et al. (2014).
+Such cloud pairs may not be separable by observed velocity, even when supersonic CCC is taking place.
+Since supersonic collision can significantly influence cloud physical states and star formation via shock compression (Inoue \& Fukui 2013), a careful investigation of cloud kinematics is required in order to capture collision signatures and to gain insight into the collision physics.

-Theoretical simulations over a Galaxy scale show that collisions between molecular clouds are frequent in the Galactic disk (Fujimoto et al. 2014; Dobbs et al. 2015).
-An important question is if cloud--cloud collision is a common process of O--type star formation or an adhoc scenario which happens rarely.
-In the light of the extreme importance of O--type star formation in astrophysics, it is an urgent issue to explore quantitatively the role of cloud--cloud collision in high-mass star formation.
+Theoretical simulations at the Galaxy scale show that collisions between molecular clouds are frequent in the Galactic disk (Fujimoto et al. 2014; Dobbs et al. 2015).
+An important question is whether CCC is a common process in O-type star formation or an adhoc scenario that rarely happens.
+In light of the extreme importance of O-type star formation in astrophysics, it is an urgent issue to quantitatively explore the role of CCC in high-mass star formation.